Chris Prynoski

-Chris Prynoski is an American film and television producer, animator, and director, known for his work on TV programs such as Downtown, Metalocalypse, Freaknik: The Musical, Motorcity and Megas XLR and films such as Beavis and Butt-Head Do America.
+Christian Prynoski is an American film and television producer, director, animator, storyboard artist, and the co-founder and president of the independent animation studio Titmouse, Inc..
+He is known for his work on various animated television series such as Downtown, Metalocalypse, Freaknik: The Musical, Motorcity, Megas XLR, and films such as Beavis and Butt-Head Do America and Nerdland.

 Early life

 Prynoski was born in Trenton, New Jersey and grew up in Bordentown, New Jersey.
 He attended local public schools in Bordentown and then Notre Dame High School, and remembers doodling constantly in class.
 After high school, he pursued art school and graduated from the School of Visual Arts in 1994.

 Career

 Prynoski began his career working in New York City, mostly on his own or through MTV's in-house studio on shows like Daria and Beavis and Butt-Head.
 He also created his own show, Downtown, which was nominated for a primetime Emmy Award in 2000.
 His directorial work in the hallucination sequence of Beavis and Butt-Head Do America was nominated for "Best Animated Sequence in a Feature Film" by the National Cartoonists Society.

 In the same year, he moved to Hollywood, California, where he opened his own studio Titmouse, Inc.